2017 Penny Value Checker: Errors List, “P”, “S” & “D” Mint Mark Worth

 History of the 2017 Penny

-The Lincoln penny’s journey began in 1909 when President Theodore Roosevelt commissioned sculptor Victor David Brenner to design a new cent featuring Abraham Lincoln, making it the first widely circulating U.S. coin to feature a president.
+The Lincoln penny’s journey began in 1909 when President Theodore Roosevelt commissioned sculptor Victor David Brenner to design a new cent featuring Abraham Lincoln — making it the first widely circulating U.S. coin to ever depict a president.
+The design evolved over the decades, moving from the Wheat Penny reverse (1909–1958), to the Lincoln Memorial reverse (1959–2008), and finally to the current Union Shield design introduced in 2010.

-The first public discovery came when collector Terry Granstaff found a 2017-P Lincoln cent during a transaction at a gas station in Black Mountain, North Carolina, and posted images on the online discussion board, creating an immediate numismatic sensation.
+The coins were quietly shipped to Federal Reserve Banks in early January 2017 for distribution into general circulation.
+The first collector to publicly document the discovery was Terry Granstaff, who found a 2017-P Lincoln cent during a transaction at a gas station in Black Mountain, North Carolina, then posted images on the PCGS — Professional Coin Grading Service — online discussion board, triggering an immediate numismatic stir.

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)